 Many home educators belong to sports teams or play in orchestras, and are generally far more relaxed about these things than their schooled contemporaries because they have so much more time available – and less need to compete.
 In much of the UK there are home educators’ support groups, which both provide help to frazzled parents and regular meetings for both adults and children.
 The local groups page gives details of some of these, organised approximately by county within England, with the other countries in the UK at the bottom of the page.

 Should home education be regulated?

 Not in my view.
-In the UK, the education authority is allowed to make investigations if they believe that no education is taking place, but they are supposed to have at least some evidence of this.
-In fact many education authorities decide to ask informal questions or request home visits; some home educating families are happy with these, others prefer to send a report of their educational philosophy.
-As children learn in such different ways, and at such different rates, any kind of testing or regulation is pointless.
-It takes away from the intrinsic motivation of the child, and it suggests that ‘the system’ somehow knows more than the parents.
+In the UK, the education authority may investigate if they believe that no education is taking place.
+But they should have some evidence of this.
+Many education authorities ask informal questions or request home visits, and it’s important to respond.
+Some home educating families are happy with visits.
+Others prefer to send a report of their educational philosophy.
+As children learn in such different ways, and at such different rates, there’s little value in testing or regulation.
+These reduce the intrinsic motivation of the child, and suggest that ‘the system’ knows more than the parents.